James Towers Way (Broughton Bypass)

 What is happening and why?

 The county council was granted planning permission for a bypass extending around the east side of Broughton.
-The Broughton Bypass will greatly reduce traffic in the centre of Broughton and improve journey times for motorists by creating a new route from the Broughton roundabout at Junction 1 of the M55 to the A6 north of the village.
+James Towers Way will greatly reduce traffic in the centre of Broughton and improve journey times for motorists by creating a new route from the Broughton roundabout at Junction 1 of the M55 to the A6 north of the village.

 Congestion has been an issue in Broughton village for the last 40 years, with more than 22,000 vehicles passing through on the A6 every day.
-The bypass has been proposed as a solution to the road safety, environmental and congestion problems in and around the village of Broughton.
+The bypass was proposed as a solution to the road safety, environmental and congestion problems in and around the village of Broughton.

 What are the benefits?